 Demos

-The Data Publisher allows plugin users to create responsive tables from local and remote databases.
-Publications can be created with just a few mouse clicks.
-Customizable styles are available for download for free.
-Demos and videos are available to help new and experienced users getting their publications up and running.
-The Data Publisher supports client side processing for small tables and server side processing for large tables (several use cases with over two million rows).
-Advanced options and javscript support is available for more experienced developers.
+Data Tables is a table builder that allows plugin users to create responsive data tables from local and remote databases with just a few mouse clicks.
+Many styling features are available for free and premium users.
+Demos and videos are available to help new and experienced users get their data tables up and running in just minutes.
+Client-side processing is supported for small tables to allow quick local filtering and sorting in the browser.
+Server-side processing is available to make large tables available to front-end users (several use cases with over two million rows).
+Advanced options and javascript support are available for more experienced developers.

 Geolocation